Inkjin Tattoo Guides

 What exercises are safe with a new tattoo?

-After the initial 48–72 hour rest period, low-impact exercises that don't directly engage or stretch the tattooed area are generally safe.
-Walking, light stationary cycling, and gentle yoga (avoiding poses that stretch the tattoo) are good options.
-Avoid anything that causes heavy sweating, direct friction on the tattoo, or significant stretching of the tattooed skin.
+After the first 48–72 hours, low-impact movements that don't engage the tattooed area work best.
+Walking, light stationary cycling, gentle stretching away from the tattoo.
+The key: avoid heavy sweating, direct friction on the ink, and any movement that pulls or compresses the tattooed skin.

 Can working out cause tattoo ink to fade or blow out?